jakelarue/beautiful-jekyll/workwithme.md

 If you think I just write words and *vioala* - sales - I'm not your guy.

 After a while, I got a feel for what clients would benefit the most from my work.
-I had to become **VERY picky** about who I could help, so I came up with a strict (but reasonable) set of criteria that needs to be met in order for us to move forward.
+I had to become **VERY PICKY** about who I could help, so I came up with a strict (but reasonable) set of criteria that needs to be met in order for us to move forward.

 ### We might be a fit if the following are true: